-Parameter Default Description

-P823 1=/1000 Sets the factor by v which the

-Totaliser calculated volume will be divided or
+PARAMETER DEFAULT DESCRIPTION P823 Totaliser Multiplier 4 = 1 Sets the factor by which the will be divided or multiplied is played.
+1 = /1000 3 = /10 5 = 10 7 = 1000 9 = 100.000

-Multiplier multiplied by before re being displayed.

-1 = /1000 2 = /100

-3 = /10 4 = 1

-5 = 10 6 = 100

-7 = 1,000 8 = 10,000

-9 = 100,000 10 = 1,000,000

 The remaining parameters required to finalise the setup of your application will follow on immediately from the above.
-These parameters relate to details required to carry out the calculation for flow and will be dependent on the Primary Measuring Device (PMD) chosen and the method of calculation chosen, please enter values for the parameters concerned as requested.
+These parameters relate to details required to carry out the calculation for flow and will be dependent on the PMD chosen and the method of calculation chosen, please enter values for the parameters concerned as requested.

-Parameter Default Description

-P705 0.000 If Ratiometric is selected: When

-Max.
-Flow requested enter the known maximum

-flowrate, in units of volume (P706) and

-Time (P707) which occurs at maximum

-head (P704).
-If Absolute is selected: The

-maximum flowrate will be shown here as

-calculated by the unit.

-P710 0 When requested enter, in measurement

-Dim.
-"A" units, P104, the required dimension.

-P711 0 When requested enter, in measurement

-Dim.
-"B" units, P104, the required dimension.

-P712 0 When requested enter, in measurement

-Dim.
-"C" units, P104, the required dimension.

-P713 0 When requested enter, in measurement

-Dim.
-"D" units, P104, the required dimension.

-P717 Dependent on Where available the FlowCERT will

-Exponent chosen PMD automatically enter the default exponent

-value for the PMD chosen, but this can be

-changed if required.
-When $P700 = 7$

-(Other), enter the exponent value as

-defined by the manufacturer of the PMD.

-P718 Enter the 'K' factor for the PMD,

-K Factor obtained from the manufacture's

-specification

-P719 Throat Enter the Throat Width for the Parshall

-Width Flume, obtained from the manufacturers

-specification
+PARAMETER DEFAULT DESCRIPTION P705 Max Flow 0.00 If Ratiometric is selected: When requested enter the known maximum flowrate, in units of volume (P706) and Time (P707) which occurs at maximum head (P704).
+If Absolute is selected: The maximum flowrate will be shown here as calculated by the unit.
+P710 Dimension A 0 When requested enter, in measurement units, P104, the required dimension.
+P711 Dimension B 0 When requested enter, in measurement units, P104, the required dimension.
+P712 Dimension C 0 When requested enter, in measurement units, P104, the required dimension.
+P717 Exponent Dependent on chosen PMD Where available the FlowCERT will automatically enter the default exponent value for the PMD chosen, but this can be changed if required.
+When P700=7 (Other), enter the exponent value as defined by the manufacturer of the PMD.
+P718 K Factor Enter the 'K' factor for the PMD, obtained from the manufacture's specification P719 Throat Width Enter the Throat Width for the Parshall Flume, obtained from the manufacturer's 'specification